v-i-s-h/DiscretePredictors.jl/README.md

 #### Created by Vishnu Raj (@v-i-s-h)

-DiscretePredictors is a collection of algorithms for discrete sequence prediction.
+DiscretePredictors is a collection of algorithms for online discrete sequence prediction.
 It provides a common API to various discrete sequence prediction algorithms.
 My goals with the package are:
 - **Simple Interface**
 - **Easily Extendable**
 - **Reproducible Research**

-API Overview:
+### API Overview:
 - `p = Predictor{SymbolType}(parameters...)` creates a predictor instance `p` with prediction algorithm `Predictor` (see choices below) of symbols of `SymbolType` with specified the `parameters`